ogarreche/XAI_metrics/README.md

 by the security analyst in network intrusion detection process.

-The global stability evaluation metric of XAI methods.
+TABLE 9: The global stability evaluation metric of XAI methods.
 We measure such stability by calculating the percentage of features that intersect in different runs among the total number of features for several network traffic